ii7mood/LiveMood/README.md

 ```

 ## Updates
 I still am not really sure how to handle updating this program.
-I think you can use `git pull origin` or download the latest released and simply overwrite everything.
+I think you can use `git pull origin` or download the latest release and simply overwrite everything.
 If there are any additional steps necessary I will make sure to note them down.
 It's recommended to make a back-up before updating, just in case.
 I will eventually look into an easy way to update this without hassle.

 # Configuration
 You can configure the program through the `livemood/files/config.js` file.
 Each module will have its own set of options under `listeners`.
 Other options include `path_to_cookies` which expects an absolute path.
 Lastly, you can add your Twitch application details under the `twitch_opts` key.